hypyeon/epicodus-capstone-brainstorming/README.md

 **Thursday, April 4th**
 - [Proposal building](#application-planning-2-capstone-project-proposal)
 - Youtube tutorials on creating messaging apps
+> total: 4 hours

+**Thursday, April 11th**
 - Research on Firebase, what it offers and what developers use it for
+> total: 2 hours

+**Tuesday, April 16th**
+- Applying for 3 internships (Cover letter, resume, portfolio polishing)
-> total: 6 hours
+> total: 4.5 hours

-**Friday, April 5th**
+**Friday, April 22nd**
+- Interview with PupPod (internship) and preparation
 - How to test using React Testing Library
 - Research on moment-timezone library and how date-fns in JS are generally used
+> total: 3.5 hours

 ## License
 Copyright © 2024 Hayeong Pyeon | [MIT](/LICENSE.txt)